AndrewCarterUK/andrewcarteruk.github.io/_posts/2016-05-22-psr-7-is-not-immutable.markdown

 > The critical thing to note here is that the partial response is never used.
 If an exception occurs, the response that was passed to this middleware is decorated and returned.
 So long as your middleware stack has this middleware as close to the top as possible, a badly formatted response will never get decorated as an error.

 As we know from Zend Expressive, this is not the case.
 Anything written to the response body will actually be appended to anything that was written to the response before the exception was thrown.
-Again, these are not a lone mistakes and there are plenty more ([1](https://github.com/oscarotero/psr7-middlewares/blob/f2ff9003fbe29b35a12e288b2310c70c606b0985/src/Middleware/ErrorHandler.php), [2](https://github.com/relayphp/Relay.Middleware/blob/bb6cb63fa083f4883469d449e48ce5025faf542e/src/ExceptionHandler.php)) examples of the immutability assumption bug.
+Again, these are not lone mistakes and there are plenty more ([1](https://github.com/oscarotero/psr7-middlewares/blob/f2ff9003fbe29b35a12e288b2310c70c606b0985/src/Middleware/ErrorHandler.php), [2](https://github.com/relayphp/Relay.Middleware/blob/bb6cb63fa083f4883469d449e48ce5025faf542e/src/ExceptionHandler.php)) examples of the immutability assumption bug.